Sylvexia/personal_research/10-29 Slide.md

 		- `scast`: Convert between a quantized type and `signless` integer storage type.
 			- This does not manipulate value!
 			- `%result = quant.scast %input : tensor<?x!quant.uniform<i8:f32, 2.0>> to tensor<?xi8>`
+---
+# How to quantize?
+- Main concept of LLVM quant dialect: Types, Operations, Passes
 	- Passes:
 		- `--lower-quant-ops`:
 			- Lowering `qcast`, `dcast` to core dialects operations.
 			- With `scast` at the end for type casting.
 		- `--strip-func-quant-types`
 			- Replace `!quant.uniform` types in function input/output with its storage type.
+---
+# How to quantize?
 - `--lower-quant-ops` example:
 	- Input:
 	```cpp